Search

 There are two different versions of a braita relating to the prohibition for an impure person to slaughter or do smicha on the animal.
 Each version has a different understanding of the prohibition to enter the Azara (Temple courtyard).
 Is it prohibited even for a small part of one’s body to enter or only for the majority?

-Ulla, in the name of Reish Lakish, holds that even if an impure person inserts only a small part of their body into the Azara, it is forbidden.
-Rav Hoshaya challenges this ruling based on a case involving a leper who experienced a seminal emission on the eve of Passover, who is allowed to go ahead with the purification process, which requires a small part of his body entering the Azara.
+Ulla said in the name of Reish Lakish that even if an impure person inserts only a small part of their body into the Azara, it is forbidden.
+Rav Hoshaya challenges this ruling based on a case involving a leper who experienced a seminal emission on the eve of Passover, who is allowed to go ahead with the purification process, which requires a small part of his body to enter the Azara.
 Ulla resolves the difficulty.

 Rav Yosef infers from Ulla’s resolution that in a parallel case—where zavim became impure through contact with the dead before Passover—the same ruling would apply.
 Abaye, however, raises two objections to Rav Yosef’s inference.